bokhtiar-rana-backend/js-fundamentals/Init.md

 	// Sets first to 42, second to 0 since the right-hand side has no matching element

 	const harry = { name: 'Harry' }
+	let { lastName: nickname = 'None' } = harry;
-	let { nickname = 'None' } = harry;
+	// Sets nickname to 'None' since harry has no lastName property let { nickname = 'None' } = harry;
 	// Sets nickname to 'None' since harry has no nickname property
 	```